...Freedom is contradiction...

 - Academic Schedule Building Overview (Power Point) Overview of the Schedule Build process.

-- Schedule Building Timeline The official timeline for schedule building for the academic year.
+- Schedule Building Timeline (PDF) The official timeline for schedule building for the academic year.
 Lists all important dates associated with schedule building.

 - Instruction Modes Link to the EM with the list of Instruction modes (Appendix B).

 - Final Examination Schedule Link to the Final Exam Schedule information page on the APSS website.